adamsjoe/lumiradx_tech_test/README.md

 - Checking the return code is 201
 - Checking that there is one more category than there was at the start
-- Checking that the name of the latest added blog entry matches the randon one selected at the setup (in order to check this, a different API call **/blog/categories/{id}** is used.)
+- Checking that the name of the latest added blog entry matches the random one selected at the setup (in order to check this, a different API call **/blog/categories/{id}** is used.)

 **Method: DELETE Testname: _deleteCategory_**